PowerLZY/Bold-Falcon/docs/book/Usage.md

 Cuckoo Working Directory Usage
 ==============================

-.. note:: Before reading this page, please read on installing Cuckoo and
-    the :doc:`../installation/host/cwd`.

 Before we go into the subject of using the ``CWD`` we're first going to walk you through the many improvements on your Quality of Life during your daily